gpham99/Shopify-Backend-Challenge-2022/README.md

 # Shopify-Backend-Challenge-2022

 > Python Flask Inventory Tracking Web Application <br/>

-> The additional feature I chose is push a button export product data to a CSV.
+The additional feature I chose is push a button to export product data to a CSV.

 ```
 # For deployment, change the DATABASE URI in app.py